Refactor Rails

 I want to start by explaining my thought process, over two months ago, when I designed the backend of this full-stack Ruby on Rails web application.

 First, I needed to access the Members API, which is the endpoint for both the House and the Senate.
-I could have created two API calls: House and Senate, using the chamber value and created two resources and two database tables, but I decided to not do that.
-Instead, I created a seed file that made two API calls, but wrote all the data to one table called Members.
+I could have created two API calls: House and Senate, using the chamber value, and created two resources and two database tables, but I decided not to do that.
+Instead, I created a seed file that made two API calls but wrote all the data to a single table called.
+Members.

-It was these methods, that I logically concluded, if I created separate resource for Senators and Representatives, would have to be replicated and that is not very DRY.
+It was these methods that led me to conclude that if I created a separate resource for Senators and Representatives, it would have to be replicated, and that is not very DRY.

 Problems

-As the application developed this approach created problems.
-I ended up creating controllers for Senators and Representatives, for routing and views.
-I realized the card for the index view was the same code so I created a partial which only worked if it was a member partial.
-So, the Members controller started to look real messy:
+As the application developed, this approach created problems.
+I ended up creating controllers for Senators and Representatives to handle routing and views.
+I realized the card for the index view was the same code, so I created a partial that only worked if it was a member partial.
+So, the Members controller started to look really messy:

 def index